 - Language groups for year groups as appropriate, including reception.
 These are run outside the classroom by teaching assistants following advice from the Speech and Language Service.
 The SENCo monitors the groups and liaises with the Speech and Language Service to ensure the groups are targeting children accurately. - Group teaching outside the classroom with support teachers is usually for specific work on literacy and mathematics.
 The support teachers will liaise with the class teacher as to the focus of this work and the class teacher monitors progress closely. - Phonological Awareness Programme for infants in small groups (can be individual pupils) led by teaching assistants or support teachers.
 Pupil progress is apparent back in the classroom as children begin to tackle reading and writing tasks with confidence. - Additional phonics work in small groups usually with infant teaching assistants under teacher direction. - '15 Minutes-a-Day' catch up reading intervention runs for 12 weeks by teaching assistants specifically trained on this programme.
 Children are put on the programme following discussion between the SENCo and class teacher. - Individual teaching time with the SEN or other support teacher for more intensive literacy or numeracy work.
 This may be for up to two hours a week.
 Progress would be monitored half termly with this type of support. - 'Spelling Made Easy' programme-delivered outside the classroom by SEN teacher or teaching assistant - may run for long period of time (individual, paired or small groups of pupils). - 'Toe-by-Toe' individual reading programme.
-SEN teacher works with pupils outside the classroom. - 'Rainbow Readers' audio supported reading scheme teaching assistants mange pupils on the scheme under class teacher direction. - Positive behaviour programmes devised by the school or in consultation with the behaviour support service. - Tiger Teams a six week motor skills programme run by a teaching assistant.
-Children are identified by SENCo and class teacher. - Colourful Semantics is used in classes and in intensive teaching groups to support reading comprehension and writing, following training and advice from the speech and language therapy service.
+SEN teacher works with pupils outside the classroom. - 'Rainbow Readers' audio supported reading scheme teaching assistants mange pupils on the scheme under class teacher direction. - Emotional literacy support run by the school's ELSA for individual pupils over a period of six weeks. - Tiger Teams a six week motor skills programme run by a teaching assistant.
+Children are identified by SENCo and class teacher. - Colourful Semantics is used in classes and in intensive teaching groups to support reading comprehension and writing, following training and advice from the speech and language therapy service. - Referrals to Enfield's 'My Young Minds' Educational Mental Health Practitioners to work with parents in supporting their children to manage in school.

 Your child could receive a range of different types of support throughout their time in school depending on where they are in their development.
 The emphasis will change and their needs could become more complex or lessen as they grow.
-No two pupils are the same and the school offers the most appropriate support at the time for each pupil.
+No two pupils are the same and the school offers the most appropriate support at the time for each pupil